Visayan warty pig: Captive populations

 In addition to a few other conservation programs in the Philippines, the Crocolandia Foundation and the Negros Forests and Ecological Foundation both have this species in captivity.
-In Europe, 31 zoos – Rotterdam Zoo, Planckendael Zoo, Poznan Zoo, Colchester Zoo, Chester Zoo, Belfast Zoo, Edinburgh Zoo, Blackbrook Zoological Park, Děčín Zoo, Ostrava Zoo, Newquay Zoo, and Parken Zoo in Eskilstuna, among others – maintain the Negros Island variety of this species.
+In Europe, 32 zoos – Jersey Zoo, Rotterdam Zoo, Planckendael Zoo, Poznan Zoo, Colchester Zoo, Chester Zoo, Belfast Zoo, Edinburgh Zoo, Yorkshire Wildlife Park, Blackbrook Zoological Park, Děčín Zoo, Ostrava Zoo, Newquay Zoo, and Parken Zoo in Eskilstuna, among others – maintain the Negros Island variety of this species.
 Moreover, several zoos in the United States also maintain the species.
 The San Diego Zoo was the first zoo outside the Philippines to keep and breed Visayan warty pigs.
 Elsewhere in North America, zoos in Seattle, Los Angeles, Portland, Phoenix, Tucson, Miami, Tampa, Saint Louis, Attleboro, Melbourne, Gainesville, Jacksonville, Boise, Cincinnati, and Apple Valley have also kept the species.
 The Pittsburgh Zoo & PPG Aquarium have acquired the species and they went on-show to the public in June 2015.
 The Austin Zoo also exhibits this species.